-The PCF may reject the request by sending back a "UE POLICY PROVISIONING REJECT" message as defined in clause 7.2.2 of 3GPP TS 24.587 [24] or provision the policy, as defined in clause 4.2.2.2.1, based on the service specific parameter information retrieved from UE's Application Data in the UDR as defined in clause 6.2.15 of 3GPP TS 29.519 [17] and the operator's policy.
+The PCF may reject the "UE POLICY PROVISIONING REQUEST" message requested during the NAS transport procedure by sending back a "UE POLICY PROVISIONING REJECT" message as defined in clause 7.2.2 of 3GPP TS 24.587 [24].

+NOTE: When the V2XP request is not accepted by the PCF, and the policy request was indicated during UE registration, the PCF does not return any error.
+If the MANAGE UE POLICY COMMAND indicating the support of V2X is not received, the UE can initiate a standalone V2X policy provisioning request procedure, if still needed.

 For both scenarios mentioned above, in the roaming case, the H-PCF may include the V2XP within the "uePolicy" attribute in the policy association create or update response to the V-PCF and in the policy association update request initiated by the H-PCF.